 - B. Other soils that: - 1.
 Have organic horizons (more than 17% organic C by weight) that extend from the surface to one of the following: - a.
 A depth of 60 cm or more if the surface layer is fibric material (Of) having a bulk density of less than 0.1 g/cm3. - b.
 A depth of 40 cm or more if the surface layer consists of mesic or humic material (Om or Oh) having a bulk density greater than 0.1 g/cm3. - c.
-A depth of at least 10 cm if a lithic contact occurs at a depth less than 60 cm.
-Mineral material less than 10 cm thick may overlie the lithic contact, but the organic material (O or LFH) must be more than twice as thick as the mineral layer. - 2.
+A depth of more than 40 cm if only folic materials (L, F, and H) are present, or at least 10 cm if lithic or fragmental materials are present.
+Folic materials must be more than twice the thickness of a mineral soil layer if the mineral layer is less than 20 cm thick. - 2.
 Have at least one mineral horizon or layer within 40 cm of the surface in addition to the organic horizons (O) as follows: - a.
 If a mineral horizon thinner than 40 cm occurs at the surface, the organic horizon or horizons must have a total thickness of at least 40 cm. - b.
 If one or more mineral horizons or layers occur within 40 cm of the surface, the organic material must occupy more than 40 cm of the upper 80 cm of the control section.